Expurple/home.expurple.me/content/posts/Flat-error-codes-are-not-enough.md

 2. A flat `ErrorCode`/`ErrorKind` enum, meant for robust programmatic error handling and recovery.

     There should be just one such enum per library.
-It should be mininal.
+It should be minimal.
 It shouldn't expose every specific low-level error that your library might encounter.
 Instead, only expose the level of detail that's relevant to the calling libraries' error-handling logic.
 The detailed reporting for the user